 Cuba travel guide

-Delightful though these cities are, for many visitors Cuba’s greatest allure is its beaches.
-Christopher Columbus described the sandy coast of Guardalavaca as "the most beautiful land I have ever seen," and you can see why he was so taken – the improbably white sands and warm turquoise waters are exquisite.
+Although the cities are delightful, for many visitors the greatest allure of Cuba is its beaches.
+Christopher Columbus described the sandy coast of Guardalavaca as "the most beautiful land that human eyes have ever seen," and you can see why he was so taken – the impossibly white sands and warm turquoise waters are exquisite.

 Provided by World Travel Guide.
 Copyright © 2024 Columbus Travel Media Ltd